 2. Conduct Patentability Searches

-3. Ensure Compliance in Drawings
+3. Ensure Compliance in Drawings and Specifications

-4. Respond to Office Actions Effectively
+4. Respond Effectively to Office Actions

 5. Build a Broader IP Strategy